• Skip to primary navigation

 • Cook the whole chicken to 165°F; check with a meat thermometer.

 • Reserve the shredded chicken for the soup bowls.
-Don't put it back into the soup, as you don't want to over cook the chicken.
+Don't put it back into the soup, as you don't want to overcook the chicken for this cock-a-leekie soup.

 • Use a bouquet garni of fresh parsley and fresh thyme tied with kitchen string.